Clavicula-Nox/basic-webserver-vm/README.md

 ## VM Configuration and parameters

   * All parameters are in ansible/vars/all.yml
-  * You'll also have to configure this file mnanually : Vagrantfile
+  * You'll also have to configure this file manually : Vagrantfile

 ## VM Provisioning